ananaya007/Inductionprogramme-/README.md

 After Parminder sir , **Randhir Singh sir** gave us important information about the conductance and procedure of examination , sir also guided us how we all can score well in exams

+# CONCLUSION

+The **GNDEC induction program** was a comprehensive blend of technical education, ethical grounding, and personal development.
+It provided a solid foundation for the academic journey ahead and equipped us with the necessary tools and mindset to excel both in college and beyond.
+As I reflect on this experience, I am grateful for the opportunities to learn, grow, and connect with the vibrant community at GNDEC.
+This induction has set the stage for a fulfilling and enriching college experience, one that I am eager to embrace fully.